A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Analysis of Remote Sensor Data

 \subsubsection{Remote Sensor Data}

-Soil temperature data were collected in the Sierra Nevada National Park in Andaluc\'ia, Spain, as part of the Smart EcoMountains program through the Lifewatch ERIC Program, from solar-powered remote multi-parametric micro-stations located within different environments (shrub, rock, and bare-earth) and altitudes (from 1500m to 2300m) from 29-07-2020 until 04-05-2023.
-Measurements were continuously collected at a nominal 10 minute interval with micro-sensors (ibuttons, thermochron-type; Maxim integrated) connected to a network that transmits the collected information when connectivity is available.
-All the collected data were visually inspected for extreme values outside the normal ranges of the variable in the time series due to sensor failures, identifying a single sensor reporting erroneous values that were reported as NaNs.
+Soil temperature data were collected in the Sierra Nevada National Park in Andaluc\'ia, Spain, as part of the Smart EcoMountains program in partnership with the Lifewatch ERIC consortium.
+Solar-powered, remote, and multi-parametric micro-stations were placed within different environments (shrub, rock, and oak litter) and altitudes (from 1300m to 2300m), for the dates inclusive of 29-07-2020 until 04-05-2023 when the data were queried for analysis.
+Measurements were continuously collected at a nominal 10 minute interval with sensors (ibuttons, thermochron-type; Maxim integrated) connected to a network that transmits the collected information when connectivity is available.
+All data used in this study were visually inspected for extreme values outside expected ranges that could occur in the time series due to sensor failures.
+These erroneous values were reported as NaNs.